The children spend every morning in nature where they are drawn to explore and interact, strengthen their capacity to be attentive and benefit from:

 To support children's development and learning capabilities, we endeavour to:

-lead the group in ways which ensure that they feel and are safe and secure
+lead the group in ways which ensure that they feel secure

 enable them to be fully open to and engaged with their environment by ensuring their physical and emotional well-being